8. Prescription Medicines in France

 Unless specifically prescribed by your doctor, these medicines are not reimbursable by the social security system, and most complementary insurers do not support them, so you will need to pay out of your own pocket.

-The level of transparency over the prices of over the counter medicines is also often rather poor.
+The level of transparency over the prices of OTC medicines is also often rather poor.

 Some medicines will be shown openly on the shelves of the chemist 'en libres service', whilst certain others will only be available 'derrière le comptoir', requiring that you ask the chemist for them.

-Not only are the prices for behind the counter medicines rarely visible, but numerous consumer surveys have shown that those medicines are often cheaper alternatives to those on the front shelves.
+Not only are the prices for behind the counter medicines rarely visible, but numerous consumer surveys have shown that these medicines are often cheaper alternatives to those on the front shelves.

 One of the main reasons is that some of these medicines are price controlled by the government, as they are also available on prescription.